 During the pandemic, there was one looming worry that homeowners had.
 With all the jobs shuttered due to the COVID-19 crisis, many homeowners worried they wouldn’t make bank payments.
-Some people were not able to make their monthly payments in time.
-However, banks all offered up their own assistance programs during the course of the pandemic.
+Some people were not able to make their monthly payments on time.
+However, banks all offered up their assistance programs during the pandemic.
 While those programs did help lift a lot of families out of the grips of foreclosure in NYC, not all people were so lucky.

 If the owner lives in the property, NY State law also requires that the lender send a notice within 90 days to the borrower.
 This informs them of how to cure the debt and a “Help for Homeowner” notice advising them of their rights during the foreclosure in New York, NY.

-Because New York is a judicial foreclosure state the lender must go through the court process to foreclose.
+Because New York is a judicial foreclosure state, the lender must go through the court process to foreclose.
 After the issue of the summons and complaint letter, you are allowed to reply with defense and counterclaims.

 If the judge denies the judgment, then a trial will occur.
-If you lose the trial the judge will sign a final judgment of foreclosure and sale against you.
+If you lose the trial, the judge will sign a final judgment of foreclosure and sale against you.
 The lender will now be free to sell the property.

 This might be able to give you enough income to make your mortgage.
 However, this isn’t an option that is available to everyone.

-But, there’s more that you should do here than assume it’s over.
+But there’s more that you should do here than assume it’s over.
 Here’s the full scoop on what you can do:

-If you do not follow this advice your property may end up on the list of condo foreclosures in NYC.
-We will write another blog post about homes in foreclosure NYC: how to find foreclosure listings and foreclosed homes, how to inspect the property, and run the proper legal due diligence.
-Buying foreclosures in NYC, dealing with distressed properties are not for everyone, and having your NestApple real estate agent work with the listing agent and the lender remains critical.
+If you do not follow this advice, your property may end up on the list of condo foreclosures in NYC.
+We will write another blog post about homes in foreclosure in NYC: how to find foreclosure listings and foreclosed homes, inspect the property and run the proper legal, due diligence.
+Buying foreclosures in NYC and dealing with distressed properties are not for everyone, and having your NestApple real estate agent work with the listing agent and the lender remains critical.